-Rushes are the traditional material for the St. Briget’s Cross.
+In Gaelic: Cros Bhrighite Rushes is the traditional material for the St. Briget’s Cross.
 All materials should be blessed before construction.
 If you use rushes be sure to keep them wet but not too wet as they will mold and rot.
 To avoid the mess I have found that ordinary plastic drinking straws left in their white wrappers are just fine.
 Use rubber bands to tie up the ends.
 I generally use 9 straws and 4 rubber bands, however, any number may be used.

-Method 1 After searching for many months I finally broke down and purchased a cross from the traditional Irish-American giftyshop.
-I took it apart and found the simple secret of thedesign.
-The process does wonderful things for busy fingersand is great with story telling!
+After searching for many months I finally broke down and purchased across from the traditional Irish-American gift shop.
+I took it apart and found the simple secret of the design.
+The process does wonderful things for busy ingersand is great with storytelling!

-1. Find 9 8-12 inch rushes, swizzle sticks or drinking straws and 4 small to medium sized rubber bands.
+- Find 9 8-12 inch rushes, swizzle sticks or drinking straws, and 4 small to medium-sized rubber bands.

-3. Fold a second straw in half horizontally over and at a right angle over the center of to the first straw with the second straw projecting to the right.
+- Fold the second straw in half horizontally over and at a right angle over the center of to the first straw with the second straw projecting to the right.
 Snug the inside of the bend right up to the first straw at its center.

-5. Turn the two straws held together 90 degrees counter clockwise (left) (the two ends of the second straw will be projecting upwards.)
+- Turn the two straws held together 90 degrees counterclockwise (left) (the two ends of the second straw will be projecting upwards.)

-7. Holding the center tightly!
-Rotate all straws (the entire assembly) 90 degrees counter clockwise. (left)
+- Holding the center tightly!
+Rotate all straws (the entire assembly) 90 degrees counterclockwise. (left)

-10. Holding the center tightly rotate all straws (the entire assembly) 90 degrees Counter clockwise.
+- Holding the center tightly rotate all straws (the entire assembly) 90 degrees Counterclockwise.

-11. Fold a new straw in half over all vertical straws from left to right and snug up to center and to the right.
+- Fold a new straw in half overall vertical straws from left to right and snug up to center and to the right.

-13. When the last straw has been used snug all straws to center being careful to hold tight to the last straw folded.
+- When the last straw has been used snug all straws to the center being careful to hold tight to the last straw folded.

-14. Secure the last arm of the cross with a rubber band or if using rushesplatted straw or string.
+- Secure the last arm of the cross with a rubber band or if using rushe splatted straw or string.
 Then secure each other arm.

-15. You may paint the drinking straws but be careful as wet paint will dissolvethe thin paper covering.
+- You may paint the drinking straws but be careful as wet paint will dissolve the thin paper covering.
 Place rushes on a flat surface to dry.
 You may wish to seal the rushes when dry with a paint of your choice.